moko256/niconico_watcher_rust/README.md

 # niconico_watcher_rust
 This is a discord and misskey bot that watch niconico and notify a channel new videos, inspired by `zen510` and `nirsmmy` 's niconico_watcher.
+Note: due to API limitations, this bot only post videos posted before 5:00 each day.

 ## Usage
 - With ``cargo run``